sapegin/sapegin.me/src/content/blog/egghead.md

 ## [Step-by-Step async JavaScript with RxJS](https://egghead.io/courses/step-by-step-async-javascript-with-rxjs) by John Lindquist

 This course is much better than the previous one.
-But it’s still not very useful if you want to understand _when_ to use reactive programming in real projects.
-Watch if you want to see how reactive programming with RxJS looks like.
+But it’s still not very useful to understand _when_ to use reactive programming in real projects.
+Watch to see how reactive programming with RxJS looks like.

 ## [React Native fundamentals](https://egghead.io/courses/react-native-fundamentals) by Tyler McGinnis